Cast Iron Cheddar Bacon Beer Brats

 - 8 cheddar bacon bratwursts

-- 1 tsp granulated garlic 1 tbsp fresh/ minced
+- 1 teaspoon granulated garlic 1 tablespoon fresh/ minced

 - 4 oz yellow onion diced